khaendler/Continuous-Time-Diffusion-Models-for-Discrete-Data/README.md

 | Sudoku                                       | 9.4%     | 0.0002             |
 | Powered Sudoku                               | 0.0      | 0.512              |

-Note: there might still be an error in the code for powered Sudokus.

 Some generated 14x14 mazes and Sudokus: